 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The City of Minot has expanded its list of potential sites for a downtown gathering space.
+The City of Minot is seeking public input on potential sites for a downtown gathering space.

-Robert Davis, planning director and chief resilience officer for the City of Minot, said that after a lengthy study of 40 blocks in the downtown area, two new sites have been added to the previous site near Broadway.
+Robert Davis, planning director and chief resilience officer for the City of Minot, said that after a lengthy study of 40 blocks in the downtown area, three sites have been identified as potential locations for the downtown gathering space.

 Davis said the three sites that will receive further consideration include:

 -The Trinity lot located adjacent to Broadway, between Second Avenue SW and Third Avenue SW.